The Saul Junction Boat Owners Club takes its name from the former canal ‘crossroads’ of the Stroudwater Navigation and Gloucester Sharpness Canal.

 Saul Junction is the home mooring for the boats owned by The Willow Trust, a charity that provides boat trips for special needs groups.
 The boats operate on weekdays from April until October.

-The Visitor Centre is the result of a partnership between The Cotswold Canals Trust, Stroud District Council and British Waterways.
+The Visitor Centre & Canal Shop is the result of a partnership between The Cotswold Canals Trust, Stroud District Council and Canal & River Trust.

 The Stables Café